Patrick322/bloggpost-2/README.md

     ./start.sh or python3.6 manage.py shell.

+3. Required
+ you are required to install all the neccessary of flask to run the application

 ## Behavior Driven Development (BDD)
 * The user is required to register ,the login to the application and then post the blog.